-In this Chapter, Luke Hamel-Smith, Partner in the firm’s Dispute & Risk Management Department, updates our overview of the legislative controls and restrictions on unfair competition.
+In this Chapter, Fanta Punch, Partner in Hamel-Smith’s Dispute & Risk Management Department presents an overview of the legislative controls and restrictions on unfair competition.

 A subsidy is deemed to exist where a foreign government or public body provides a financial contribution to an entity which exports to Trinidad and Tobago, thereby affecting the price at which such goods may be sold in Trinidad and Tobago.

-The act of dumping and the provision of subsidies may have the effect of causing injury to local manufacturers who are unable to compete with the price of goods imported into the country.
+The act of dumping and the provision of subsidies may have the effect of negatively affecting the ability of local manufacturers to compete with the price of goods imported into the country.

 The following pieces of legislation have been introduced in Trinidad and Tobago to combat the effects of such anti-competitive activities:

-The mere act of dumping or foreign subsidization is not prohibited.
+The mere act of dumping or foreign subsidisation is not prohibited.
 What is prohibited is such action which has caused material (or actionable) injury to the production in Trinidad and Tobago of identical or similar goods by local manufacturers.
-It cannot automatically be presumed that dumped or subsidized goods are the cause of injury.
-In fact, the Anti- Dumping Regulations list a number of factors which may cause injury but which will not be attributable to the dumped or subsidized goods.
+It cannot automatically be presumed that dumped or subsidised goods are the cause of injury.
+In fact, the Anti- Dumping Regulations list a number of factors which may cause injury, but which will not be attributable to the dumped or subsidised goods.

 Before the Anti-Dumping Authority can initiate an investigation, it must satisfy itself that it has sufficient prima facie evidence of:

-If and when Part III of the Act comes into operation, it will be of particular significance to foreign investors as it prohibits or controls certain mergers, anti-competitive agreements and monopolistic behaviour.
+The Act is of particular significance to foreign investors as it prohibits or controls certain mergers, anti-competitive agreements and monopolistic behaviour.

 The Anti-Competition Provisions under Part III of the Act are considered below: